 Let’s look at one.
 You’ll notice the wallet has some familiar features like a balance, currency symbols and the ability to Send/Receive funds via addresses - which we introduced earlier.

 They are long alphanumeric strings, but for convenience there is usually a copy/paste button or even easier a QR code to scan.
-We’ll explain sending/receiving in more detail in the next lesson.
+We’ll explain sending/receiving in more detail in the next article in this section.

-Now you are familiar with the concept of custody we can take an initial look at the different types of crypto wallet before diving into their function in detail in the next article.
+As you are now familiar with the concept of custody we can take an initial look at the different types of crypto wallet, which are differentiated by custody along with two other concepts:

 By default a Hot Wallet is connected to the internet, making it convenient for transacting but less secure.